 So how can you tell that there are more photos/videos to see in a post?
-Well for now, Instagram makes it obvious within a post by notifying you of the feature.
-But you can also tell by the dots underneath the collection, indicating that additional media can be seen (much like a slideshow on a website).
+The dots underneath the collection indicate that additional media can be seen (much like a slideshow on a website).
 Plus in a user’s profile, that same post will also have an icon in the top right corner, much like the “burst photo” icon in an iPhone.
 Here’s what Instagram has to say about this new feature:

 “Surprise! 🎉 Swipe left on the post above to see more.

 Starting today, you can share up to 10 photos and videos in one post on Instagram.
 With this update, you no longer have to choose the single best photo or video from an experience you want to remember.